H. Leaves of absence

 Crime Victim Leave

-Any Oregon employee who has worked an average of at least 25 hours per week for 180 days is eligible for reasonable, unpaid leave to attend criminal proceedings if the employee, or his or her “immediate family member” (defined below) has suffered financial, social, psychological or physical harm as a result of being a victim of certain felonies, such as kidnapping, rape, arson, and assault.
+Any Oregon employee from the first day of employment is eligible for reasonable, unpaid leave if the employee, or his or her “immediate family member” (defined below) has suffered financial, social, psychological or physical harm as a result of being a victim of certain felonies, such as kidnapping, rape, arson, and assault.
 Employees who are eligible for crime victim leave must:

 - Use any available sick time and vacation during the leave period;